Substitutions in Console.WriteLine#

 Hello, Elliot!

-This is a very simple input-process-output program (in fact with almost no “process”).
-Think how would you code it.
+This is a small input-process-output program (in fact with almost no “process”).
+Think about how you would code it.

 You need to obtain a name, remember it and use it in your output.
 A solution is in the next section.